Transparent Shape from a Single View Polarization Image: Experiments

 \subsection{Comparisons of Network Architectures}

-Our network uses the fusion architecture of Multi-Encoders-Single-Decoder as shown in {Fig.\ref{fig:architecture}}.
-To illustrate the effectiveness of our architecture, we conduct the comparison with several commonly used semantic segmentations networks such as U-Net\cite{ronneberger2015u}, DeepLabV3+\cite{chen2018encoder} and models for normal estimation, PS-FCN\cite{chen2018ps}, DeepSfP\cite{ba2020deep}, SPW\cite{lei2021shape}, Kondo\cite{kondo2020accurate}.
-All networks have the same inputs, including the orig-polar input, physics-based prior input and transmission confidence map.
-The quantitative results in {Table \ref{tab:architectures}} show that our architecture achieves the best performance on all metrics.
-The original polarization information and the physics-based prior are converted through Frenel's physical model, hence they can be regarded as different levels of polarization information.
-Direct concatenates will destroy the relationship between different levels.
-The experimental results prove that our considering of treating them as different levels of information and then transforming it into a multimodal fusion problem is effective.
+\textit{TransSfP} uses the multi-branch architecture as shown in {Fig.\ref{fig:architecture}}.
+To illustrate the effectiveness of our architecture, we conduct the comparison with several commonly used semantic segmentations networks such as U-Net\cite{ronneberger2015u}, DeepLabV3+\cite{chen2018encoder} and models for normal estimation: PS-FCN\cite{chen2018ps}, DeepSfP\cite{ba2020deep}, SPW\cite{lei2022shape}, Kondo\cite{kondo2020accurate} and single branch version of \textit{TransSfP}.
+Our multi-branch architecture inputs the raw-polar input, physics-based prior input, and transmission confidence map separately, while other architectures concatenate them directly.

+The raw polarization information and the physics-based prior are converted through Frenel's physical model, hence they can be regarded as different hierarchies of polarization information.
+Direct concatenation will destroy the relationship between different hierarchies.
+The quantitative results in Table \ref{tab:architectures} prove that our consideration of treating them as different hierarchical information and then transforming them into a multi-modal fusion problem is effective.